 i.
-Fair, lawful and transparent processing: The reason for processing of personal data must meet one of the legal conditions listed in Article 6 of the UK GDPR.
-In addition, when "special categories" of personal data are being processed, the purpose must also meet one of the legal conditions listed in Article 9 of the UK GDPR.
+Fair, lawful and transparent processing: The reason for processing personal data will meet one of the legal conditions listed in Article 6 of the UK GDPR.
+In addition, when "special categories" of personal data are being processed, the purpose will also meet one of the legal conditions listed in Article 9 of the UK GDPR.
 "Special categories" are information about a person's race or ethnic origin, political opinions, religious or similar beliefs, trade union membership, physical or mental health, sexual life or sexual orientation, or genetic and biometric data.